 Core Concepts

-Understand the three building blocks of AgentContainer: containers, agents, and tasks.
+Understand the core building blocks of AgentContainer: agents, runtimes, and tasks.

 Core Concepts

-A container is a persistent, reusable execution environment definition.
-It describes what image and environment an agent runs inside -- the base Docker image, installed tools, environment variables, and system-level configuration.
-Containers do not run on their own; they are referenced by agents.
+Every agent version owns a pinned runtime definition.
+That runtime describes what image and environment the agent runs inside: the base Docker image, installed tools, environment variables, and system-level configuration expected by the platform daemon.

 Agents

 An agent is a persistent configuration that defines a reusable worker.
-It references a container (the environment it runs inside) and layers on everything the model needs to do its job: a base prompt, a default model, reference files, and runtime policies.
+It owns its runtime image and layers on everything the model needs to do its job: a base prompt, a default model, reference files, and runtime policies.

 An agent's configuration includes: